Teodoro Obiang Nguema Mbasogo: Early life

-Education and formation

-Obiang completed his first studies at the Cardenal Cisneros School Group in Ebebiyin and at the La Salle Center in Bata (now the Enrique Nov Okenve National College), where he obtained a degree in labor administration.
+Obiang completed his first studies at the Cardenal Cisneros School Group in Ebibeyin and at the La Salle Center in Bata (now the Enrique Nvo Okenve National College), where he obtained a degree in labor administration.

 Obiang joined the Colonial Guard during Equatorial Guinea's colonial period and attended the General Military Academy in Zaragoza, Spain.
 He achieved the rank of lieutenant after his uncle, Francisco Macías Nguema, was elected the country's first president.
 Under Macías, Obiang held various positions, including the governor of Bioko and leader of the National Guard.
 He was also head of Black Beach Prison, notorious for severely torturing its inmates.

 Presidency

+Coup and aftermath

 After Macías ordered the murders of several members of the family they shared, including Obiang's brother, Obiang and others in Macías's inner circle feared the president had become insane.
 Obiang overthrew his uncle on 3 August 1979 in a bloody coup d'état, and placed him on trial for his actions, including the genocide of the Bubi people, over the previous decade.
 Macías was sentenced to death and executed by firing squad on 29 September 1979.
 A new Moroccan presidential guard was required to form the firing squad, because local soldiers feared his alleged magical powers.

 Obiang declared that the new government would make a fresh start from Macías's brutal and repressive régime.
 He granted amnesty to political prisoners, and ended the previous régime's system of forced labor.
-However, he made virtually no mention of his own role in the atrocities committed under his uncle's rule.
+He also reversed the previous régime's most repressive measures; Obiang unbanned glasses and Christianity, which were previously banned during his uncle's régime.
+However, he made virtually no mention of his own role in the atrocities committed under it.